Research and Writing | Ideal Tasks While Working from Home

 I have worked from my home office since 2014.
 Austin has been for many years a fast growing metropolis.
 Its heavy road traffic made commuting to and from my nonprofit project’s office back then a lengthy and stressful burden.
 And because that project focused on K-12 sustainability education, the concept of working from home was appreciated and readily adopted.

 Hence, with the onset of COVID-19 in 2020 and “stay-at-home” restrictions, nothing has changed for me.
-I have continued to work smoothly and efficiently from home where it is relatively “germ-free,” quiet, and my “desk” is located not far from the coffee pot and refrigerator.
+I have continued to work smoothly and efficiently from home where it is relatively quiet, and my desk (kitchen countertop) is located not far from the coffee pot and refrigerator.
 For me, this is the perfect work environment.
-Don’t tell: I get more work done, I work longer hours than required, and I am healthier and happier overall.

 The chagrin expressed by corporate and nonprofit leaders accustomed to working in traditional environments where office employees are housed in the same physical space falls on deaf ears here.
 I believe it is time to adapt and move to a remote working model for almost everyone, except of course those needing staff to greet and serve visitors in person, to conduct occasional group meetings, and to actually manufacture/produce specific items.
 But to get comfortable allowing more employees to work from home, society will have to let go of the basic human trait, “seeing is believing.”
 Our times require greater trust and faith to succeed in a remote working world.

 One of the ideal activities I conduct while working from home is research online and grant writing.
-In April and May 2020, I spoke online to two organizations about research specifically, and you might enjoy watching the recordings.
-The first was for Qgiv (below).
+In April and May 2020, I spoke online to two organizations about research specifically.
+You can find more about my work on YouTube.

 You may also have read my blog post from last March, “Habits of Mind in Challenging Times … And Remote Locations,” where I discuss my work in South Texas during the 2000s with the ranching community.
 In hindsight, much of what we accomplished seems quite glamorous.
 Certainly, the donors with whom I worked are still among the leading philanthropists of Texas.
 But the truth is, the majority of my work was done in a quiet office with few visitors, thinking, researching, organizing, writing and the like.